CHAPTER 8

 4. “So now, please be on your guard not to drink wine or intoxicating beverage, and do not eat anything [ritually] impure.

 Josephus (Antiquities 5:8:2) adds that he had to be content with drinking no beverage but water.
 This could indicate that no other beverages but water and wine (which was often used for medicinal purposes as well) were commonly used at that time; milk was generally fed to infants or used on special festive occasions.
 Why was it necessary to specify that she eat nothing ritually impure, since the Torah already forbade that?
 Public teaching of the Torah was probably rare after forty years of Israel ignoring YHWH.
 But the Philistines, who were occupying Israel, are known from much archaeological evidence to have consumed much pork, and we know that in Europe, oppressed Jews were often given no option but to eat pork at times.
 This could have been one of the ways Israel was subjugated at this time as well.
-Though the effects of alcohol on a fetus are well-known, he does not specify that this restriction ends after the child’s birth; she may have had to remain a partial Nazir as long as she was still raising him, as an example for his sake, since a child more often does what his parents do than what they say.
+Though the effects of alcohol on a fetus are well-known, none at all was to get into this child's body.

 5. “because you are indeed pregnant with a son, and a razor must never come up onto his head, because the boy will be a Nazir of Elohim from the womb, and he will begin to deliver Israel from the hand of the Filistines.”